xcytxs/Idev2/Docker.md

 Prerequisites:

-Git and Node.js as mentioned above, as well as Docker: https://www.docker.com/
+Git and Node.js as mentioned in our [README](README.md), as well as Docker: https://www.docker.com/

 ### 1a.
 Using Helper Scripts